visgl/luma.gl/docs/api-reference/loaders/kml-loader.md

 ## Limitations

-* Currently XML parsing is only implemented in browsers, not in Node.js
+* Currently XML parsing is only implemented in browsers, not in Node.js.
+Check `KMLLoader.supported` to check at run-time.

 ## License/Credits/Attributions